ayyomad/teamayyo/readme.md

 The project is kept simple with single HTML, CSS, and JS files.
 We experimented with different UI styles before settling on a retro CRT monitor vibe.

+## Program Flow

+1. **Power On**
+   Press the Power On button to start a new session.
+   Each session includes both the Heart Pulse Test and the Breath Test, followed by score calculation and results display.

+2. **Read Alert & Continue**
+   Alerts are shown after each test.
+Press **Acknowledge** or **Continue** to proceed.

+3. **Heart Pulse / ECG Test (15 seconds)**
+   Place one hand on a pulse or heartbeat source (e.g., chest, wrist).
+   Use your other hand to click the mouse in sync with the pulse for 15 seconds to track it.

+4. **Breath Test (10 seconds)**
+   Allow microphone access when prompted.
+   Breathe normally into the mic for 10 seconds while the system records breath volume and quality.

+5. **Results Display**
+   After both tests, your results are shown:
+   - Heart Test outcome
+   - Breath Test outcome
+   - Estimated “Days Left to Live” (based on your performance)

+6. **Death Certificate (Optional)**
+   Click the **Print Death Certificate** button.
+   Upload a photo to generate a personalized, fully “official” PDF.

+7. **View Results Later**
+   Past results for the current session can be viewed in the **Patient Dashboard** by clicking the **Sidebar Results** button.

 ---

 ## Screenshots